bausano/semantic-brain-model/doc/vision.md

 ### Heat map
-Transforms the bricked heat map where the cells are of `CELL_SIZE` to a more granular one where cells are `CELL_SIZE` / 2.
+Transforms the bricked heat map where the cells are of `CELL_SIZE` to a more granular one where cells are `CELL_SIZE / 2`.
 This gives us better detail while preserving relationships between all parts of the image rather than cropping out a block and calculating the heat separately.